Richajaishwal0/meroNotes/ML_Praciting_projects/Diabetes_prediction_using_KNN.md

 # K-Nearest Neighbors (KNN) Diabetes Detection

 ## Overview
-This project applies the K-Nearest Neighbors (KNN) algorithm to predict whether a person has diabetes, based on the Pima Indian Diabetes dataset.
+This project applies the K-Nearest Neighbors (KNN) algorithm to predict whether a person has diabetes, based on the Indian Diabetes dataset.
 The dataset contains health-related features, and the KNN classifier categorizes individuals as diabetic or non-diabetic.

 ### Libraries Used
 ```python